The girl who went to draw water in the Stone Age—where is she now?

 instead of buckets!

 We are all mother's sons and father's daughters.
-Just as we share unconditional love in the family regardless of gender, we can make a better world if we respect and embrace each other regardless of gender in society.
+Just as we share unconditional love in the family regardless of gender, we can make a better world if we respect and embrace each other in society regardless of gender.